BR-040 (Brazil highway): BR-040 Highway, Brazil

-Today's BR-040 came into being in 1973 by means of the National Transportation Plan.
+Today's BR-040 came into being in 1973 under the National Transportation Plan.
 The initial draft saw the highway planned from Brasília to São João da Barra, (RJ).
 With the revision, the stretch between Belo Horizonte and São João da Barra became part of the BR-356 as part of the Rio stretch of the BR-040.
 This was originally part of the BR-135.
 Until 1964, the stretch between Rio de Janeiro and Belo Horizonte was called the BR-3.

 Two stretches of the BR-040 are important to the history of Brazilian roads.
 The stretch between Petrópolis and Juiz de Fora included the Estrada União e Indústria, the first Brazilian highway, inaugurated on July 23, 1861 by Dom Pedro II.
 This stretch was replaced by the actual Rio de Janeiro-Juiz de Fora road in 1980.
 The stretch of the BR-040 situated between Petrópolis (RJ) and Rio de Janeiro (RJ) was named the Washington Luiz highway in honour of the ex-president of the republic who had it built during his 1926-1930 term.
 In 1931, the asphalt concrete road was the first of its kind in the country.

 This stretch of the BR-040 between Juiz de Fora and Rio de Janeiro has been managed by the Companhia de Concessão Rodoviária Juiz de Fora-Rio de Janeiro (Concert) since 1996.